DIGImend/digimend.github.io/support/howto/trbl/diagnostics/index.md

 You can follow these steps to collect information which can help make a driver for your tablet.

-However, the DIGImend project doesn't have the capacity to process all diagnostics and make drivers for all possible tablets, so we cannot promise that any drivers will be made for the tablet in question.
+Note that the DIGImend project doesn't have the capacity to process all diagnostics and make drivers for all possible tablets, so we cannot promise that any drivers will be made for the tablet in question.